rehierl/node-tree-outliner/1-0-mathematics/1-4-0-remarks.md

 corresponding order.

-One must therefore not confuse the order of sequentialized/stored information, which can not be avoided, with the order of the members of some abstract complex value.
-True unordered abstract values can therefore only be simulated.
+One must therefore not confuse the order of sequentialized/stored information, which can not be avoided, with the order of the components of some abstract complex value.
+Programs can therefore only simulate true unordered abstract values.